otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

 ## A solution which monitors at regular intervals and sends results to WS Cloudwatch:

-- Processes currently running on the machine.
+- Processes currently running on the machine launched by a user called "transmogrifier".
 - Contents of the Transmogrified/ folder.